 ELF Unit and Pre-Prep

-The Pre-School and Pre-Prep years are vital in a pupil’s development and at Read School we foster a child’s natural curiosity and a love of learning through rich, fun and varied activities.
+Here at The Read School, our Pre-Prep and Early Years department offer the best possible start for your child’s development.
+We foster a child’s natural curiosity and a love of learning through rich, fun and varied activities.

 ELF Unit and Pre-Prep